What is the Penalty for Cutting Tree Without Permit: NSW Rules

 1. Consult Your Local Council First

-Always check with your local council before removing a tree to understand the specific rules and regulations in your area.
-Some councils require a council permit, even for routine maintenance.
+Always check with your local council before removing a tree to understand the council rules and regulations in your area.
+Most councils require council approval, even for routine maintenance.

 2. Understand Protected Tree Classifications

-Certain trees are classified as significant trees due to their environmental, cultural, or aesthetic value.
-Removing a tree in this category without approval can result in significant penalties.
+Certain trees are classified as significant trees due to their environmental, cultural, or aesthetic value and may appear on your local council's significant tree register.
+Having a tree removed in this category without council approval can result in significant penalties.
 Familiarise yourself with the protected tree species in your area.

 3. Monitor the Tree's Health

 Regular assessments of a tree's health can help identify whether maintenance or removal is necessary.
-Professional arborists can provide expert advice and ensure compliance with tree regulations.
+Even a dead tree may require council permission before it can be removed, as many councils still classify them as protected based on tree height, species, or location.
+A qualified arborist can provide expert advice and help tree owners stay compliant with local regulations.

 4. Hire a Team of Professionals